 Phrae Province is a markedly graying area in northern Thailand.
 Since 2018, in cooperation with the Provincial Public Health Office, LCT has been promoting activities to increase senior citizens’ quality of life by reducing incidents of choking, increasing chewing strength and improving dry mouth.
 The concept behind these activities was the topic of a talk given by a dental specialist at the Lion Oral Health Award 2016.
 Dentists of the Provincial Public Health Office regularly present lectures about oral care in communities with large concentrations of senior citizens.
-To prevent declines in the mouth’s function and to maintain and improve the vitality of the area around the mouth, the dentists teach mouth exercises called “Kenkobi” These exercises were developed by Lion Foundation of Dental Health (LDH), a public interest incorporated foundation established by Lion Corporation in Japan.
+To prevent declines in the mouth’s function and to maintain and improve the vitality of the area around the mouth, the dentists teach mouth exercises called “Kenkobi.”
+These exercises were developed by a public interest incorporated foundation established by Lion Corporation in Japan.
 Most attendees see improvement within six months of starting the exercise program, and their difficulties with dry mouth and choking are reduced.
 LCT provides the province with “Kenkobi” brochures and display boards to help more senior citizens do the exercises.

 LCT will continue to contribute to improving oral care for the citizens of Thailand in cooperation with the Provincial Public Health Office.